axmolengine/axmol/docs/CODING_STYLE.md

 * The performance costs of value semantics are often overestimated, so the performance benefits of ownership transfer might not justify the readability and complexity costs.
 * APIs that transfer ownership force their clients into a single memory management model.
 * Code using smart pointers is less explicit about where the resource releases take place.
-* `std::unique_ptr` expresses ownership transfer using C++11's move semantics, which are generally forbidden in Google code, and may confuse some programmers.
 * Shared ownership can be a tempting alternative to careful ownership design, obfuscating the design of a system.
 * Shared ownership requires explicit bookkeeping at run-time, which can be costly.
 * In some cases (e.g. cyclic references), objects with shared ownership may never be deleted.